clojure-emacs/clojure-ts-mode/README.md

 ~~Not yet out of the box, but that [should change soon](https://github.com/clojure-emacs/cider/pull/3461).
 Feel free to help out with the remaining work, so we can expedite the process.~~

-Support for clojure-ts-mode has landed on the master branch.
-Make sure to grab the latest cider from melpa/github.
+Support for `clojure-ts-mode` has landed on the `master` branch of CIDER (and will be part of CIDER 1.14 when it's released).
+Make sure to grab the latest CIDER from MELPA/GitHub.

-For now, when you take care of the keybindings for the cider functions you use and ensure `cider-mode` is enabled for `clojure-ts-mode` buffers in your config, most functionality should already work:
+For now, when you take care of the keybindings for the CIDER commands you use and ensure `cider-mode` is enabled for `clojure-ts-mode` buffers in your config, most functionality should already work:

 ```emacs-lisp
 (add-hook 'clojure-ts-mode-hook #'cider-mode)
 ```

+Check out [this article](https://metaredux.com/posts/2024/02/19/cider-preliminary-support-for-clojure-ts-mode.html) for more details.

 ### Does `clojure-ts-mode` work with `inf-clojure`?